nirenjan/pinelog/README.md

 Set these flags by using the `-D` compiler argument, .e.g.
 `-DPINELOG_SHOW_LEVEL=1 -DPINELOG_SHOW_DATE=1`

+Note that Pinelog will always add a newline after the message, so the format string does not need to and should not specify one.

 ### Level strings

 The application can control the level strings displayed by means of preprocessor